DI Team Registration

 No prior experience is needed!

-Team Managers attend a training session given by the DI Coordinator, a training given by the local DI board of directors and you will receive amazing materials from DI!
+Team Managers attend a virtual training session in November and you will receive amazing materials from DI!
 There are also workshops for your team to help them build their skills.
 TMs act as facilitators to the team, making sure the kids are making progress in solving the challenge and preparing for the tournament.
 Remember, Team Managers don’t solve the challenge, the kids do!
 TMs facilitate team meetings and also prepare Instant Challenges for the kids to practice at team meetings.
 It can be helpful to have two TMs for a team, or a TM and an Assistant TM.
 As a TM, you'll have the opportunity to teach real-world, life-long skills to your team.
 You'll have the satisfaction of watching kids come together to create a unique solution that they can be proud of.
 And, they’ll rub off on you, as you become more creative as well!

 What happens at the tournament?